JudiniLabs/cookbook/examples/API/whatsapp_chatbot/readme.md

     - Creates a Blob and FormData objects.
     - Sends a request to load and train the document.
     - Returns the result of the document loading and training process.

+**Learn:**

+- `/learn`: Load and train and activate a document for processing inmediatly.

+  Example: `/learn documentName.pdf`

+  **Method Used:**

+  - **Method Name:** `loadTrainActivateDocuments`
+  - **Functionality:**
+    - Allows loading and training the document at the same time.
+    - Reads the content of the specified document file.
+    - Sends a request to load and train the document.
+    - Takes the loaded and trained document and associates it with the current agent.
+    - Returns the result of the document process.

 **List Documents:**